House Republicans reject Jim Jordan a third time for the speaker's gavel as opposition deepens

 What was clear was that Jordan was refusing to step aside, appearing determined to wait out his foes even as his path to become House speaker was all but collapsing.

-“What we saw with Speaker McCarthy in the 15 rounds is that he went down first and then he came back,” said Rep. Thomas Massie, R-Ky., referring to January's historic election.
-"That’s where we are with Jordan.”
+Rep. Matt Gaetz of Florida, a chief architect of McCarthy's ouster, said after Friday's vote that he and other Jordan supporters would be willing to be censured or otherwise punished by their GOP colleagues if that was what it took to win over votes for Jordan.

-But earlier, Rep. John Rutherford, R-Fla., said “it’s not going to happen.”
+But earlier, Rep. John Rutherford, R-Fla., said simply of Jordan's chances, “It’s not going to happen.”

 Many view Jordan, a founding member of the hard-right House Freedom Caucus, as too extreme for a central seat of U.S. power, second in line to the presidency.